swasun/VQ-VAE-Speech/README.md

                         configuration file (default: None) --export_to_features  Export the VCTK dataset files to features (default:
                         False)
-  --experiments_configuration_path [EXPERIMENTS_CONFIGURATION_PATH]
+  --compute_dataset_stats
+                        Compute the mean and the std of the VCTK dataset (default: False) --experiments_configuration_path [EXPERIMENTS_CONFIGURATION_PATH]
                         The path of the experiments configuration file (default: